-Community energy refers to the delivery of community-led renewable energy and energy efficiency projects, which are usually owned by communities.
+Community energy refers to the delivery of community-led renewable energy and energy efficiency projects.

-Community-owned projects keep money in the Devon economy and reinvigorate communities by bringing people together with a common purpose to reduce the impact of climate change, increase our energy security and address fuel poverty.
+Community projects keep money in the Devon economy, reduce carbon emissions, increase our energy security and help address fuel poverty.

 For a typical community-owned renewable energy scheme, the finance for purchasing the equipment, for example, solar panels or a biomass boiler for a community building, is raised through a share offer which enables local people to own part of the installation.

 Revenue from selling the energy is used to maintain the equipment, provide a modest return to investors and establish a community fund that can be spent on other local priorities, such as helping vulnerable people reduce their energy costs.
 The building occupier benefits from reduced-cost energy and the environment benefits from low carbon energy production.

 Community organisations generating energy and/or providing energy advice in Devon are represented by the Devon Community Energy Network.